constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/README.md

 predicate-based reachability opening the possibility for faster and more versatile traversal-based query execution over fragmented RDF documents.
 Our experiment also highlights that the size of the internal data store might have more impact on performance than noted in previous studies.
-In future work, we will perform more exhaustive evaluations of other types of domain-oriented fragmentation strategies, and investigate how to generalize our approach to support more expressive online reasoning for online source selection during traversal queries.
+In future work, we will perform more exhaustive evaluations of other types of domain-oriented fragmentation strategies such as string evaluation and geospatial, and investigate how to generalize our approach to support more expressive online reasoning for online source selection during traversal queries.